rhiaro/thesis/chapter2.md

 The obvious place to start when embarking on a discussion about self-presentation is Goffman.
 In *The Presentation of Self in Everyday Life*, Goffman posits several, now well-established, theories:

 * Everyone is performing.
 The front-stage of our performance is what we create for others - the audience - to see, so that they may evaluate and interact appropriately with us.
-* We also have a back-stage; how we act when there is no audience, or the audience is our *team* who participate alongside us for front-stage performances.
+* We also have a back-stage; how we act when there is no audience, or an audience of our *team*.
+Our team participate alongside and collude with on the front-stage.
 * Our performances have both conscious and unconscious aspects.
-That is, we consciuosly *give* information about ourselves to others in order to manage their impression of us, but we also unconsciously *give off* information that others may pick up on and take into account when making their assessment of us.
+That is, we consciously *give* information about ourselves to others in order to manage their impression of us, but we also unconsciously *give off* information that others may pick up on and take into account when deciding how to interact with us.
+* Both actors and audiences are complicit in maintaining the cohesion of a situation.
+Peformances break down if actors break character, deliberately or accidentally, or if there is a mismatch between parties' definition of the situation.

+These theories of course apply to face-to-face interaction.

 https://en.wikipedia.org/wiki/Online_identity